albertobas/olive-oil-trust/README.md

 Signer addresses from the Hardhat chain can be used to configure multiple wallets in Metamask for every single one of this members, as well as a figurative end customer, in order to sign transactions in the localhost chain.

 In `hardhat-env/shared/constants.ts` we can see that `dictAccounts` gathers indexes for the signers in this simulation.
-Those are the indexes of the correspondent addresses in the Hardhat local chain array of addresses.
+These are the indexes of the correspondent addresses in the Hardhat local chain array of addresses.

 Then, every figurative member, as well as an end customer, of this simulation in Olive Oil Trust is assigned a wallet address with fake Ether in the harhdat local chain, only for development purposes.